 Her current projects continue to explore the topic of social mobility in the UK, with joint work with Lindsey Macmillan, Paul Gregg, Luke Sibieta and Ellen Greaves seeking to understand the impressive school performance of children in London, especially for those from disadvantaged backgrounds.

-She has a research grant to look at the impact of nursery attendance on children's outcomes (with Sandra McNally and Kirstine Hansen) which is now part of a larger collaboration with Birgitta Rabe and Emilia Del Bono.
-This work indicates that the £2bn a year invested in part-time early education appears to have quite small educational benefits.
+Jo is currently completing a research grant funded by the Nuffield Foundation to look at the impact of nursery attendance on children's outcomes (with Sandra McNally and Kirstine Hansen) which has become part of a broader collaboration with Birgitta Rabe and Emilia Del Bono.
+The research indicates that the £2bn a year invested in part-time early education appears to have quite small educational benefits as well as showing that the standard measures of nursery quality are not as important for children’s outcomes as we might expect.
+As free nursery places for three year olds fail to deliver lasting educational benefits, Jo Blanden’s article in The Telegraph argues we need to see a sensible approach to early years policy.
+The three papers from this project are:

 Lindsey Macmillan, Institute of Education (intergenerational mobility)